BedrockStreaming/GuzzleHttpBundle/README.md

                 cache_server_errors: true          # at false, no server errors will be cached
                 cache_client_errors: true          # at false, no client errors will be cached
                 default_ttl: 3600                  # default ttl for cache entry in seconds
-                ignore_cache_errors: false         # at true, no Exception would be throw when cache is unavailable
+                ignore_cache_errors: false         # if true, no exception would be thrown when cache is unavailable
                 use_header_ttl: false              # use the cache-control header to set the ttl
                 service: '@my_cache_service'       # reference to service who implements the cache interface
             headers:                               # optional.
 Default request headers